honokanishimura/Portfolio/README.md

 - UI support and improvements for a Japanese SME-targeted SaaS platform
 - Focused on improving information architecture and interface clarity

 ---

-## About

-I’m a full-stack developer based in Japan with hands-on experience in **PHP (Laravel)**, **React**, and **TypeScript**.
-My recent focus has been on building interactive UIs and scalable backend systems using Remix, Next.js, and server-side rendering.
-Open to fully remote roles across U.S., European, or flexible time zones.

----